SHPEUCF/apptutorial/_pages/assignments/Part2.md

 What do you do now if we want to see any of the changes we made?
 We just need to hand over the reigns of the app to the router.
 Before we do this though, we need to clear everything we did on App.js, because the stuff we wrote there is actually for Dashboard.js.

-1. Create a new file called `Dashboard.js` in the "src" folder and copy-paste everything from App.js to it.
+1. Create a new file called `Dashboard.js` in the "src" folder and copy-paste everything from App.js to Dashboard.js.
 On the new file, rename `class App` to `class Dashboard`.
 Rename the export statement as well.

 1. Import and add the Dashboard to the Router as a scene, just like the other screens, except it should be the first Scene in the "root" stack.